 - Ensuring that information from EC meetings is communicated to all Postdocs.
 This includes, but is not limited to: to posting approved minutes on the web site, sending approved minutes by email.

-- Provide bi-yearly updates for the LIAI newsletter
+- Provide bi-yearly updates for the LJI newsletter

 - Maintaining a record of EC meeting attendance, calling the roll if necessary, and determining if quorum is present.